bhag41/bskinglory/src/content/projects/project-01.md

 ---
-title: Voice-First Smart Home Assistant
+title: maitrin (मैत्रीण)
-author: John Doe
+author: bhag41
-description: A comprehensive smart home solution designed specifically for users with visual impairments, featuring voice-first interactions and haptic feedback
+description: An Online Community for Marathi Women.
 ---

 ## Project Overview

-Our team developed an inclusive smart home solution that makes home automation accessible to everyone, with a special focus on users with visual impairments.
-The system uses advanced speech recognition and natural language processing to provide intuitive voice control, while incorporating haptic feedback for tactile confirmation of actions.
+Marathi is one of the Indian Language, spoken by millions of people around the world, but mainly in State of Maharashtra.
+The Marathi digital-scape was devoid of a women-centric, women-led support group/discussion forum.
+Hence I started maitrin.com in February 2015.
+(Yup, just celebrated the 10th Birthday!)

 ## Technical Challenges

-One of the biggest challenges was creating a reliable voice recognition system that could work effectively in noisy environments and understand diverse speech patterns, including users with speech impediments.
-We solved this by implementing a custom machine learning model trained on a diverse dataset of voices and ambient conditions.
+Discussion forums need to be very flexible and dynamic.
+They need to have an ability to support tons of articles, comments, pictures and other features. maitrin being a Marathi website, support to Marathi language, having the interface (mostly) in Marathi is also a must.
+Drupal comes very handy in this cases.
+It has excellent structure to support both those needs.

 ## Testimonial

-> "This system has given me back my independence at home.
-The voice controls are so natural, and the haptic feedback helps me confirm every action without needing to see anything."
+> "maitrin is ...
+TBD"
 >
-> - Maria Rodriguez, Beta Tester
+> - TBD

-The project continues to evolve with regular updates based on user feedback, with a focus on expanding support for multiple languages and additional accessibility features.
+The project continues to evolve with regular updates based on user feedback, with a focus on making it more accessible on various devices and more importantly to support through the growing scale!